detolly/Counter-Strike-Memory-Manipulation/README.md

 ### For those who want to learn

 If you're new to counter strike memory manipulation, my code can teach you a few things, but you need to keep this in mind, that I didn't intend for this to be a tutorial or any type of learnable experience.
 The code is, like I said, a mess.
-But mmaybe you'll find a way to read the code.
+But maybe you'll find a way to read the code.
 Mostly, the structs are bad, and oftenly mixed up.

 Oh and I almost forgot, the pointer-offsets are obviously wrong.
 My class is derived from the common [HazeDumper](https://github.com/frk1/hazedumper).